deephaven/deephaven-core/java-client/barrage-examples/README.md

-## Deephaven client examples
+## Deephaven barrage examples

-Deephaven client examples is a collection of example applications built using `client-deephaven`, `client-deephaven-dagger`, `client-flight`, `client-flight-dagger`, `client-session`, and `client-session-dagger`.
+Deephaven barrage examples is a collection of example applications built using `java-client-barrage`, `java-client-barrage-dagger`, `java-client-flight`, `java-client-flight-dagger`, `java-client-session`, and `java-client-session-dagger`.

 ### Local build